BigTom/changeban/README.md

 ---
 # Getting up and running locally

-changeban does not use a database so teh setup is pretty easy.
+changeban does not use a database so the setup is pretty easy.

-changeban is a simple elixir umbrella app
+changeban is a simple elixir phoenix app

 ```bash
 git clone https://github.com/BigTom/changeban.git